Overview

 - Key Exchange: Uses standard Ed25519 or RSA keys.

-- Host Verification: ACT implements TOFU.
-When you first commission a server, ACT records its SSH Host Fingerprint.
+- Host Verification: ServOS implements TOFU.
+When you first commission a server, ServOS records its SSH Host Fingerprint.
 Subsequent connections verify the fingerprint matches.
 If it changes (MITM attack or server rebuild), connection fails until you explicitly reset the fingerprint.

 Webhooks